 The world population is projected to grow from 7.3 billion in 2015 to 9.7 billion in 2050, with the majority of the 33% population growth in developing nations.
 Compared to 2010 production levels, feeding the global population will require 70% more food to be produced.
 Meanwhile land and natural resources allocated to agriculture will be increasingly pressured and are likely to be reduced globally due to competition between agriculture production sectors, urban pressures, and other resource and commercial activities.
-This implies that triple the amount of people need to be fed using less resources, which has important implications on how beef production grows globally and within Canada to meet growing demand.
+This implies that over the next four decades, 33% more people need to be fed using less resources, which has important implications on how beef production grows globally and within Canada to meet growing demand.